Lee Ki-hyung

-Lee Ki-hyung (born 28 September 1974) is a South Korean professional football manager and former player who is the current manager of Seongnam FC.
+Lee Ki-hyung (born 28 September 1974) is a South Korean professional football manager and former player who is the current manager of Yanbian Longding.

 International career

 Nicknamed the "Cannon shooter", Lee was a full-back who showed the strongest shot in South Korea.
 He played for South Korea in the 1996 Summer Olympics and the 1996 AFC Asian Cup.
 He also participated in qualifiers of the 1998 FIFA World Cup, but failed to be selected for the World Cup team by manager Cha Bum-kun.